This policy provides employees with the University’s practice for administering the federal Family and Medical Leave Act of 1993 (FMLA).

 should refer to the current agreement as it pertains to the use of accrued leave and FMLA leave.

-To assist employees in planning for paid and unpaid leaves, an employee should contact the Employee Disability and Leave Coordinator in Human Resource Services.
+To assist employees in planning for paid and unpaid leaves, an employee should contact the Employee Health and Well-being Coordinator in Human Resource Services.

 Health and Dental Benefits